PatatalouiS/ScrabbleSolver/README.md

 To run the Solver without any options, just ensure you are at the root of project and do :
 <pre>$ ./bin/ScrabbleSolver</pre>

-Without any options, the program load prints the enabled options, wait for ENTER Key, then loads the Configuration written in the file <code>data/config_board.txt</code>, shows the basic configuration and prints the best move for this configuration.
+Without any options, the program load prints the enabled options, wait for ENTER Key, then loads the Configuration written in the file <code><b>data/config_board.txt</b></code>, shows the basic configuration and prints the best move for this configuration.

 Options can be combinated together, for example if you run :
 <pre>$ ./bin/ScrabbleSolver --loop --suzette-check</pre>
 So, the loop will be executed with a Suzette check for all moves will be computed

-The config file <code>data/config_board.txt</code> must respect the following conventions, you can edit it for solve all the configurations you want to test :
+The config file <code><b>data/config_board.txt</b></code> must respect the following conventions, you can edit it for solve all the configurations you want to test. if the <code><b>--jokers</b></code> option is enabled, you can add a joker to the 7 letters availables of the player by putting the '?' symbol (Maximum 2 jokers are allowed):
 <pre><code>...............
 ...............
 ...............